MMS-VPR: Multimodal Street-Level Visual Place Recognition Dataset and Benchmark: Further Details of MMS-VPR Dataset

+As introduced in Section~\ref{sec:site_selection}, we selected Chengdu Taikoo Li for three key advantages: spatial openness, functional diversity, and urban integration.
+Here we provide additional details on site location and its advantages over indoor urban environments.

-\subsection{Site Location and Spatial Layout}
+\subsubsection{Site Location and Spatial Layout}

-As shown in Figure~\ref{Site}, Chengdu Taikoo Li is located at the central business district (CBD), the Jinjiang district of Chengdu City, the capital of Sichuan Province, China.
-The development covers approximately 70,800\,m\textsuperscript{2} and was jointly developed by Swire Properties and Sino-Ocean Group.
-As illustrated in Figure~\ref{Satellite}, the site comprises more than 40 two-to-three story individual buildings interconnected by a network of open-air pedestrian pathways that integrate seamlessly with surrounding urban streets including Dacisi Road, Kangshi Street, and Shamao Street.
+Chengdu Taikoo Li is located in the CBD of Chengdu City, China.
+The development covers approximately 70,800\,m\textsuperscript{2}.
+As illustrated in Figure~\ref{Satellite}, the site comprises more than 40 two-to-three story individual buildings interconnected by a network of open-air pedestrian pathways that integrate seamlessly with surrounding urban streets.